iakzs/VirtualMicApp/README.md

 ---

 > [!NOTE]
-> The old version with only the speaker option which has some bugs is at [branch 0.5-notworking](https://github.com/iakzs/VirtualMicApp/tree/0.5-notworking)
+> The old version with only the speaker option which has bugs is at the [branch 0.5-notworking](https://github.com/iakzs/VirtualMicApp/tree/0.5-notworking)

 ### Information